e-ucm/csharp-tracker/README.md

 ![logo_rage_top-of-the-web](https://cloud.githubusercontent.com/assets/5657407/16461800/9ae669fc-3e2e-11e6-97f4-4e93f2c96dea.jpg)

-This code belongs to [RAGE project](http://rageproject.eu/) and sends analytics information to a server; or, if the server is currently unavailable, stores them locally until it becomes available again.
+This code belongs to the [RAGE project](http://rageproject.eu/) and sends analytics information to a server; or, if the server is currently unavailable, stores them locally until it becomes available again.

 After a game is developed, a common need is to know how the players play, what interactions they follow within the game and how much time they spend in a game session; collectively, these are known as game analytics.
 Analytics are used to locate gameplay bottlenecks and assess game effectiveness and learning outcomes, among other tasks.

 ## Installation
 1. Clone the repository with `git clone --recursive -j8 git://github.com/e-ucm/dotnet-tracker.git`
 1. Include projects into your solution or open the existing solution found in the root of the repository:
-   1. If you already have the AssetManager project, ignore it, if not, include it into your solution.
+   1. If you already have the `AssetManager` project, ignore it, if not, include it into your solution.
-   1. Include TrackerAsset and make sure you reference AssetManager from TrackerAsset
+   1. Include `TrackerAsset` and make sure you reference `AssetManager` from `TrackerAsset`
-   1. Reference AssetManager and TrackerAsset into your main project.
+   1. Reference `AssetManager` and `TrackerAsset` into your main project.
-1. Create a new TrackerAsset instance and start configuring it by creating a new instance of `TrackerAssetSettings()`:
+1. Create a new `TrackerAsset` instance and start configuring it by creating a new instance of `TrackerAssetSettings()`:
-   1. **Host**: If storage type is set to `TrackerAsset.StorageTypes.net`, this should have the host for the analytics server
+   1. **Host**: If storage type is set to `TrackerAsset.StorageTypes.net`, this should contain the hostname or IP for the analytics server
-   1. **Secure**: If the server uses a secure connection set it to true.
+   1. **Secure**: If the server uses a secure connection (HTTPS), set it to `true`.
    1. **Port**: This should have the port of the analytics server.
-By default, port 80 is used.
+By default, port `80` (HTTP) is used.
    1. **BasePath**: Lets you set the route for the api path of the analytics server.
-Usually set it to "/api".
+Usually set to `/api`.
    1. **StorageType**: can be `TrackerAsset.StorageTypes.net`, to send traces to a server, o `TrackerAsset.StorageTypes.local`, to store them locally.
    1. **TraceFormat**: the format of the traces.
-Can be `TrackerAsset.TraceFormats.xapi` (Recommended), `TrackerAsset.TraceFormats.csv` or `TrackerAsset.TraceFormats.json` (Deprecated).
+Can be `TrackerAsset.TraceFormats.xapi` (recommended), `TrackerAsset.TraceFormats.csv` or `TrackerAsset.TraceFormats.json` (Deprecated).
 If you want to use a format other than xAPI, you should set `TrackerAsset.Instance.StrictMode = false`.
    1. **TrackingCode**: If storage type is set to `TrackerAsset.StorageTypes.net`, this is the [tracking code identifying the game](https://github.com/e-ucm/rage-analytics/wiki/Tracking-code)
-   1. **BackupStorage**: If true, creates a traces backup file into the filesystem, formated in CSV
+   1. **BackupStorage**: If true, creates a traces backup file in the filesystem where the game is being run, formated in CSV
    1. **LoginEndpoint**: Endpoint for login.
 If not specified, `"login"`.
    1. **StartEndpoint**: Endpoint for start.
 If not specified, `"proxy/gleaner/collector/start/{0}"`.
    1. **TrackEndpoint**: Endpoint for track.
 If not specified, `"proxy/gleaner/collector/track"`.